lepisma/lepisma.github.io/_posts/2016-01-23-constitution-de-markov.md

 ---

 <span class="dropcap">R</span>ecently I came across
-[Constitute](https://www.constituteproject.org/) project that provides *"the World's Constitutions to read, search, and compare"*.
+[Constitute](https://www.constituteproject.org/) project that provides '*the World's Constitutions to read, search, and compare*'.
 Now, 194 constitutions have enough text to play around with generative text models.
 That is, to create a model of text from the corpus and generate similar data from it.